Disentanglement of Emotional Style and Speaker Identity for Expressive Voice Conversion: Experiments

 \subsection{Objective Evaluation}

 We calculate Mel-cepstral distortion (MCD) to measure the spectral distortion in Table \ref{tab: objective}.
-We observe that our proposed framework consistently outperforms the baseline for inter-gender setting, and still achieves remarkable performance for intra-gender setting.
+We observe that our proposed framework consistently outperforms the baseline by achieving lower MCD values for S2S, S2U and U2U.
+This indicates the effectiveness of our proposed framework.

-We then calculate F0-RMSE and F0-Distance to evaluate the prosody conversion performance.
-From Table \ref{tab: objective}, we observe that our proposed framework always achieves a better performance than the baseline for all the emotions.
+We then calculate F0-RMSE to evaluate pitch disentanglement performance.
+From Table \ref{tab: objective}, we observe that our proposed framework always achieves a better performance than the baseline for all the emotions by obtaining a lower F0-RMSE values.
 This observation validates the effectiveness of our proposed framework in terms of the prosody conversion.

-We further conduct speaker verification experiments with a pre-trained speaker verification model\footnote{https://github.com/resemble-ai/Resemblyzer}.
-We report the speaker verification results for the target, VQMIVC, and our proposed framework in Table \ref{tab: objective}.
-We observe that our proposed framework consistently achieves the best verification results for intra-gender setting, which is encouraging.
-For inter-gender setting, we note that our proposed framework still can achieve comparable results with the baseline.
+An open-source pre-trained speaker verification model\footnote{https://github.com/resemble-ai/Resemblyzer} is utilized to measure the speaker similarity between a converted utterance and a target utterance, as conducted in previous studies \cite{gan2022iqdubbing, Lin2021S2VCAF}.
+We observe that StyleVC outperforms the baseline in terms of speaker identity disentanglement by achieving higher SV accuracy.
 These results indicate the superior performance of our proposed framework in terms of the speaker identity conversion.